Ayush-l/mailReadExtension/README.md

-Note: If you want to test this code on your machine using localhost it won't work because you can't call a api with http protocol from a website following https protocol you may need to use ngrok.
+Note: If you want to test this code on your machine using localhost it won't work because you can't call a api with http protocol from a website following https protocol you may need to use ngrok for your backend server.